cpc2/cpc2.github.io/README.md

 ## TODO

-* Fix a couple of issues and minor UI detail, but that's it.
+* Fix a couple of issues and minor UI details, but that's it.
+* Improve mobile layout.
-* More editing tools? (as long as it doesn't get too heavy)
+* More editing tools? (as long as it doesn't get too heavy) - Brush opacity slider?
 * Clean everything, it has become an unoptimized mess